 What’s the timeline for the project?

 A preferred alternative was identified in December 2018 in the DEIS.
-Public hearings will be held in Henderson on January 7 and Evansville January 8 to solicit feedback on the DEIS.
+Public hearings were held in Henderson on January 7 and Evansville January 8 to solicit feedback on the DEIS.
 The Project Team continues to work toward the selection of a preferred alternative and the development of the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) and expects to publish the FEIS later this year or in early 2021

 When could right-of-way acquisition begin?

 Right-of-way acquisition would not begin until the environmental review is complete and funding is available, and dependent on the FHWA publishing a ROD.

 With a total cost estimated at $1.497 billion (year-of-expenditure dollars), Central Alternative 1A or 1B is the lowest-cost option.
 This total cost includes roadway and bridge operations and maintenance for 35 years following completion of construction.